pn11/latlong/README.md

 - Make graph of velocity, elevation, etc.
 - Treatment of waypoints and routes in GPX.
+- I noticed KML-formatted outputs from [山旅ロガー](http://www.chizroid.info/ytlog) have atomospheric pressure information.
+So I will use KML rather than GPX for new data.

 ## My foot print

 See [footprint.md](footprint.md).